 Choosing Virtual or Physical Fundraising Cookbooks

 Creating beautiful fundraising cookbooks used to be time and labor-intensive.
 Much less so now with the advancements in digital technology.
-Whether you decide to opt for physical or virtual fundraising cookbooks to sell on our eCommerce stores, it’s a much simpler and stress-free production process now than ever before.
+Whether you opt for physical or virtual fundraising cookbooks to sell on our eCommerce stores, it’s a much more straightforward and stress-free production process now than ever before.

-To help you come to a decision, check out the pros and cons for virtual and physical fundraising cookbooks:
+To help you come to a decision, check out the pros and cons of virtual and physical fundraising cookbooks.

 Virtual Fundraising Cookbooks

 - Outreach (and donations) are limitless through online sharing.